 The Interpreter Team is our largest team and fills a critical role in the hospital by bridging language barriers between doctors and patients, given that many patients do not speak English as their primary language.
 Acceptance to the interpreter team is based upon an assessment of language proficiency in Vietnamese or Spanish during the SCOPE application process.
 Once accepted, the interpreter team helps prepare interpreters for hospital shifts in several ways, including: preparation for the hospital’s interpreter certification test, review of medical terminology, and training in cultural competency.
 The team also serves as enrichment for veteran members in continuing their practice as interpreters and also offers them the opportunity to mentor newer interpreters.

-- HOSPITAL COORDINATOR CHAIRS
+- HOSPITAL COORDINATOR TEAM

 The Hospital Coordinators play an important role coordinating and tracking member shifts, maintaining hospital relations, and hosting new member orientation.
 Interested applicants: need to be detail-oriented and consistent with their responsibilities.